Magiepie/09test-portal/README.md

 - Drop and restore individual MRs for debugging.
 - Add a branch that is not part of the normal MR queue.
 - Save MR names, authors, labels, and links for the Active Stack display.
+- Review authenticated administrative activity and settings changes on the Audit Log page.
 - Recover from an unfinished merge left by an interrupted deployment.
+- Schedule a repeating stop, redeploy, clean compile, and restart workflow.

 These additions live inside 09Test Portal.
 The downloaded servertools projects remain unchanged, which makes them easier to update later.